ZhiZheng0889/Regression-with-a-Crab-Age-Dataset/Day1.md

 -   **Exploratory Data Analysis (EDA):** Visualize the datasets using various plots, such as scatter plots, bar charts, or line graphs.
 Explore relationships between variables, identify patterns, and detect potential outliers.

 -   **Correlation Analysis:** Calculate correlation coefficients between variables to determine the strength and direction of relationships.
 Identify significant correlations that may impact the analysis.
+-Based on the provided correlation matrix and pair plots, we can draw the following conclusions regarding the relationship between the variables and the 'Age' column:

+**For the `train_data` dataset: **

+-   'Length' and 'Diameter' have moderate positive correlations with 'Age' (correlation coefficients of 0.612843 and 0.621256, respectively).
+This suggests that as the length and diameter of the samples increase, the age tends to increase as well.
+-   'Height' has a slightly weaker positive correlation with 'Age' (correlation coefficient of 0.638067), indicating that as the height of the samples increases, the age tends to increase.
+-   'Weight', 'Shucked Weight', 'Viscera Weight', and 'Shell Weight' have relatively weak positive correlations with 'Age' (correlation coefficients ranging from 0.503320 to 0.663473).
+This implies that as these weight-related variables increase, the age tends to increase, although the relationship is not as strong as with the size-related variables.

+**For the `orig_data` dataset:**

+-   'Length' and 'Diameter' also have moderate positive correlations with 'Age' (correlation coefficients of 0.554973 and 0.573844, respectively).
+-   'Height' has a moderate positive correlation with 'Age' (correlation coefficient of 0.551956).
+-   'Weight', 'Shucked Weight', 'Viscera Weight', and 'Shell Weight' have weaker positive correlations with 'Age' (correlation coefficients ranging from 0.418760 to 0.625195).

+In summary, based on the correlation coefficients, there is a positive relationship between the size-related variables ('Length', 'Diameter', and 'Height') and the age of the samples in both datasets.
+Additionally, there is a weaker positive relationship between the weight-related variables ('Weight', 'Shucked Weight', 'Viscera Weight', and 'Shell Weight') and the age of the samples.
+However, it's important to note that correlation does not imply causation, and further analysis is needed to understand the underlying factors influencing these relationships.

 -   **Hypothesis Testing:** Formulate hypotheses related to the data and perform statistical tests to validate or reject them.
 This can involve techniques like t-tests, ANOVA, or chi-square tests, depending on the nature of the variables.